Wednesday, March 29, 2017

 14. From Severus: love of family, love of truth, love of justice; to have come by his help to understand Thrasea, Helvidius, Cato, Dio, Brutus; to have conceived the idea of a balanced constitution, a commonwealth based on equality and freedom of speech, and of a monarchy which values above all the liberty of the subject; from him, too, a constant and vigorous respect for philosophy; beneficence, unstinting generosity, optimism; his confidence in the affection of his friends, his frankness with those who met with his censure, and open likes and dislikes, so that his friends did not need to guess at his wishes.

-love of family - one of the center pieces of discipline of action. we are placed with our closest friends - our family. and we love and serve them foremost.
+Love of family is one of the center pieces of discipline of action.
+One of our closest circles of concern is with our family.
+We should love and serve them foremost.

-love of truth / justice - the only good is moral good and squared with that is the love of truth and justice. truth is not easy; it takes time and effort to arrive at it. and love of justice is nothing other the love of others. the less we are centered on ourselves and more on others, the closest to justice we move.
+Regarding love of truth and justice, the only good is moral good and squared with that, is the love of truth and justice.
+Determining the truth is not easy.
+It takes time and effort to arrive at it.
+Love of justice is nothing other the love of others.
+The less we are centered on ourselves and more on others, the closer we move to justice.

 Friday, March 24, 2017